 How to set and use investment goals

-Like most complex and long-term projects, it’s important to have investment goals so that you have a destination in mind at all times.
+Like most long-term projects, it’s important to have sensible goals when investing so that you have a final destination in mind at all times.

 Setting investment goals